eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Analyzer-pages/HLASM-context-tables.md

 ### Scope Stack

-This stack (stack of `code_scope` objects) holds information about the scope of variable symbols.
-The scope changes when macro is visited.
+This stack (the stack of `code_scope` objects) holds information about the scope of variable symbols.
+The scope changes when a macro is visited.
 The initial scope is the open-code.

 The stack elements contain: